BINF-6310L-8310L-Spring25/Problem_set_06_Bayes_2/README.md

 ## Question B2

-Given your observations, what is the log-likelihood of observing the first city's RS12 frequency (34.28703) if the true mean of the frequencies is 50%?
+Given your observations, what is the log-likelihood of observing the first city's RS12 frequency (38.45936) if the true mean of the frequencies is 50%?

 &nbsp;

 # Question Set C

-You now want to calculate the posterior probability for every proposed value of RS12 frequency.
-You will need to create a loop that sums the log-likelihood for each frequency value across all observations.
+We are now going to investigate

 ## Question C1